zerolawtech/ZAP-Tech/docs/papers & research/ZAP-Whitepaper.md

 </ul>
 Importantly, internal transfers are subject to the same permissioning regime established by the OrgCode.

-Permissioning checks for custodial transfers are identical to those of normal transfers. **OrgShare.checkTransferCustodian(_address _cust_, _address _from_, _address _to_, _uint256 _value_)** checks if a custodian internal transfer of tokens is permitted and returns **true** if the transfer is permitted.
+Permissioning checks for custodial transfers are identical to those of normal transfers. **OrgShare.checkTransferCustodian** checks if a custodian internal transfer of tokens is permitted and returns **true** if the transfer is permitted.
 If the transfer is not permitted, the call will revert with the reason given in the error string.

-**BookShare.transferCustodian(_address[2] _addr_, _uint256 _value_)** modifies investor counts and ownership records based on an internal transfer of ownership within the Custodian contract.
+**BookShare.transferCustodian** modifies investor counts and ownership records based on an internal transfer of ownership within the Custodian contract.

 <h2>5.
 Misc.
 Additional Legal Considerations & Org Modules </h2>

 <h3>A. Introduction to ZAP Modules</h3>

 ZAP supports custom modules.
-Modules can be dynamically attached and detached from the OrgCode via OrgCode.attachModule(address _target, address _module) and OrgCode.detachModule(address _target, address _module).
+Modules can be dynamically attached and detached from the OrgCode via OrgCode.attachModule and OrgCode.detachModule.
 ZAP’s modularity is designed to maximize gas efficiency - modules may be detached as soon as they are no longer needed, and may even adjust their own hook points or detach themselves during the course of their lifecycle.

  There is no limit to the ways that OrgLaw can be encoded and programmatically enforced through such modules.
 For example, the current version of ZAP includes: